 It’s the end of the year again, when last year's resolutions have long been forgotten and we're preparing to get back on the bandwagon come Jan.
 1. But you don’t have to wait for a special time of year to get into a new routine — it matters more that you're in the right frame of mind.

 Turns out if you’re trying to start a new habit, the best time to do so may be in the morning.
-A 2017 study found that when people adopted a single, simple new habit in the morning, like stretching for 15 seconds (which is supposed to help reduce stress levels), they were more likely to stick to it than if they started at night.
+A study published in Health Psychology found that when people adopted a single, simple new habit in the morning, like stretching for 15 seconds (which is supposed to help reduce stress levels), they were more likely to stick to it than if they started at night.
 It’s most likely linked to cortisol levels, which are higher in the morning.
 Cortisol has been shown to have a positive role in habit formation.

 The power of stubbornness

 Another suggestion?
 Stick with it, especially at the beginning, because consistency is key.
 "When we practice something a number of times in a row, then it becomes a habit," explains Dr. Amy Hakim, industrial-organizational psychology practitioner and founder of The Cooper Strategic Group in Boca Raton, Florida.
 "If your New Year's resolution is to exercise daily, then commit to doing so for three weeks straight.
 Set a specific time that you will exercise each day, and put it in your calendar.
 Treat that 'appointment' as you might any other commitment.
 Keep track of your progress and reward yourself with a small 'prize' or token once you meet your goal."

 One way to make sure you're staying on top of your resolutions and staying on course is to use a tracking application.
 The Omni Calculator's New Year's Resolutions Calendar lets you enter in your resolutions and your end goal (i.e. lose 20 pounds) and tells you what you need to do a weekly basis in order to achieve your goal.